This post contains affiliate links.

 Step 6: Serve!

 To serve the roasted red pepper and tomato soup, ladle it into bowls and garnish with crème fraîche, pesto, and crusty bread.
 The crème fraîche adds a creamy tanginess to the soup, while the pesto gives it an herbaceous flavor.
-The crusty bread is perfect for dipping into the soup and sopping up the delicious flavors.
+The crusty bread is perfect for dipping into the soup and sopping the delicious flavors.

 Tips and Tricks

-- Storage: This soup can be stored in the fridge for up to 5 days, or frozen for up to 3 months.
-Just reheat on the stove or in the microwave before serving
+- Storage: This soup can be stored in the fridge for up to 5 days or frozen for up to 3 months.
+Just reheat on the stove or in the microwave before serving.

 Pairing Ideas